RoyleKaushal/git-tutorial/README.txt

 5. git add <file> -> moves file from working area to staging area

 6. git rm --cached <file> -> moves file back from staging area to working area

+7. commit -> Commit is a particular version of the project.
+It captures a snapshot of the project's staged changes and creates a version out of it.

+8. git commit -> registers staging changes to a commit.

+9. git log -> list downs all the commits of the repository.
+If you want to exit out of git log prompt press q.